 Plus, if you’re a new driver:

-- You only need 6 points to lose your licence in the first 2 years of driving.
-If you’re caught speeding twice, you could lose your licence – this means going through the whole process of applying for your provisional and resitting your test all over again.
+- You only need 6 points to lose your licence in the first 2 years of driving – this means going through the whole process of applying for your provisional and sitting your test all over again.